Needlesslord/PHYSICS2-Pinball/README.md

 	GitHub: tomascarreras1000

-	Tomás has been in charge of
+	Tomás has been in charge of ...

 **Programmer and Management:** Núria Lamonja

 	GitHub:	 needlesslord

-	Núria has been in charge of
+	Núria has been in charge of ...

-**Programmer:** Núria Lamonja
+**Programmer:** Dani Ruiz

-	GitHub:	 needlesslord
+	GitHub:	 xsiro

-	Dani has been in charge of
+	Dani has been in charge of ...

 ## Credits:

 Art and Music from the original game:

 	[Pinball Droid](https://www.classicgame.com/game/Pinball+Droid)

 Development:

 	Tomás Carreras

 	Núria Lamonja

 	Dani Ruiz